7 Pro Tips for Dried Birds Eye Chilli: Master Heat, Flavor & Safety in Cooking

 How to Store Dried Birds Eye Chillies

-2. Freezing: Place whole or crushed chillies in a ziplock bag and store them in the freezer for up to a year without losing flavor.
+2. Freezing: Place whole or crushed chillies in a ziplock bag and store in the freezer for up to a year without losing flavor.

 Storing Dried Chillies in Jars